fkia413/CodeBusters/README.md

 ## Acknowledgements

 To our trainers, Earl and Leon for their support.
 To our colleagues for cheering us on.
 Lastly, to each and every member of Code Busters for giving 100% and making it a pleasure to work together.
-Our legacy will live on in this repo…
+Our legacy will live on in this repo...

 ## Instructions